amol9/wallp/docs/index.md

 By default, whenever run, it selects a source at random, selects a random image from the source, downloads it and sets it as a wallpaper.

-Basic usage: `>wallp`

-For more commands, see commands section.

 Supported platforms:

 * python 2.7 or python 3.x
 * Linux (Gnome or KDE Plasma)
 * Windows

 Features: